 - Choose foods high in carbohydrate (such as fruit and whole grains).
 The body absorbs this type of energy quickly.

 - Choose foods that are familiar to your child.
-Only serve your child new foods to try on days that they are not training.
+Only serve your child new foods to try on days that they are not training or competing.

 Snack ideas to boost energy and exercise

-Carbohydrates eaten alone tend to give you a quick energy boost, lasting only approximately 1 to 2 hours.
-By eating a snack that combines both carbohydrate and protein, you will be providing your body with energy that will last for up to 3 to 4 hours.
+Carbohydrates eaten alone tend to give you an energy boost, lasting approximately one or two hours.
+However, eating a snack that combines carbohydrate and protein will provide your body with energy that will last for up to three or four hours.
 The following is a list of great snacks for energy:

-- 15 mL (1 tablespoon) of peanut butter with celery sticks or whole grain crackers
+- 15 mL (1 tablespoon) of peanut butter with whole grain crackers

-- 30 to 60 mL (2 to 4 tablespoons) of hummus with half a pita to dip
+- 30 to 60 mL (2 to 4 tablespoons) of hummus with half a whole grain pita for dipping

 - 1 to 2 eggs or egg whites with toast